IpShot/EasyScript/README.md

 ### Benefits
 * No any preparations.
-* No need to install imported packages, they will be installed automatically.
+* No need to install used packages, they will be installed automatically.
 * ES6 is set up.
 * Everything ready.
-Just start writing your script.
+Just write your script and run.

 ## How to use